PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-feature-data.rst

 ***********************************
-Return Data From Features in PATRIC
+Return Data From Features in BV-BRC
 ***********************************